Osteoarthritis and Physical Therapy

 Significant benefits have been shown in overweight patients with OA who have shown a 10% weight loss.
 We take thousands of steps in a day, and each step puts stress through our hips, knees, feet, and other joints.
 When you consider reducing that force by a few pounds a few thousand times a day, a little weight loss can add up to a big difference!

 These are three effective and conservative treatment options that your physical therapist can use to help decrease the pain that you’re feeling from arthritis.
 With a thorough evaluation, your PT can determine which options will best help you meet your goals and get back to whatever level of activity you’re aiming for.
-On top of these options, your PT can also consider things like deep tissue laser therapy, and help you consider options your physician might be able to provide like injections or medications.
+On top of these options, your PT can also consider things like deep tissue laser therapy, which can help you consider options your physician might be able to provide, like injections or medications.

 Just because joint pain is starting to slow you down doesn’t mean you have to live with the pain, face surgery, or give up your independence.
 Conservative treatment options from your physical therapist are an effective way to treat osteoarthritis and can help get you more active with less pain!